fhmwg/current-tags/essential-overview.md

 #### Location - Geo Tags

+GPS coordinates always identify a specific point, however, many family photos do not have a specific address, just a city or state.
+In this case, the location names fields may indicate the scope of the GPS coordinates.
+For example, if only the state is known, the GPS coordinates will indicate a specific point in the state, but the jurisdictional names would not have a sublocation/address or city, indicating that only the state is known.
+Additionally using near or probably in the sublocation field would also indicate the intended precision of the GPS coordinates.

 | Property | Type | Stores |
 | :---- | :--- | :----- |
 | `Iptc4xmpExt:LocationShown` | *nested elements* | One\* location, primary focus of image |